lastcoolnameleft/architecture-assessment/resiliency-availability.md

   * Which regions?
   * Hot/Cold?
 Hot/Warm?
 Hot/Hot?

-# Failures
+## Failures

 * Are there any SPOF (Single Points of Failure)?
-* How do you detect when a disk is full?
+* How/What do you detect when a disk is full?
-* What do you do when a disk is full?
-* How does your application react when a disk is full?